 - Understand: Require the candidate to demonstrate comprehension of an issue, fact, rule or principle.

 - Be able to calculate: Require the candidate to be able to use formulae to perform calculations.

 - Be able to apply: Require the candidate to be able to apply their knowledge to a given set of circumstances in order to present a clear and detailed explanation of a situation, rule or principle.

 Each examination paper is constructed from a specification that determines the weightings that will be given to each element.
 The specification is given below.

-- This will be a two-hour examination of 100 Multiple Choice Questions (MCQs).
+- This will be a 150 minutes examination of 100 Multiple Choice Questions (MCQs).

 - All questions will carry equal marks.